 Comparison: State vs. Federal

 Rules.
 Alaska does not have state program approval (SPA) from the U.S. Environmental Protection Agency (EPA).
 Therefore, both state and federal rules apply, including all federal underground storage tank (UST) regulations as revised in 2015.
 State rules generally follow federal requirements, with stricter requirements for registration, spill reporting and response, site assessment, inspection, and certification.
-Alaska has also adopted the federal delivery prohibition and inspection requirements under the federal UST Compliance Act (USTCA).
+Alaska has also adopted the 2015 federal UST requirements.